 The level of heat loss through the floor can vary in each home.
 It depends on the floor structure and number of floors.
 Nevertheless most home owners will appreciate a home that doesn't cost a lot to run.
 By adding floor insulation boards, you can reduce your energy bills by up to 20%.

 Insulation of your floors ensures optimum system efficiency when combined with one of our Underfloor Heating Systems allowing you to obtain maximum efficiency from your combined products.

 There are four types of material used:

 - Rock Mineral Wool

 - Foam Board

 - Rigid Board

-Some of our floor insulation boards are 'foil faced' on both sides of the floor insulation known as a PIR board.
+PIR board is 'foil faced' on both sides.
 The foil provides thermal resistance to any floor that does not have any ventilation.